 Additionally, several prominent American West archives are within a day’s drive from campus, including:

-Margaret Jacobs: Chancellor’s Professor of History, specializes in transnational and comparative studies of the American West with a focus on women and gender as well as children and family.
+Margaret D. Jacobs: Chancellor’s Professor of History, specializes in transnational and comparative studies of the American West with a focus on women and gender as well as children and family.
 Through comparisons with Australia and Canada, she conceptualizes the American West as a site of settler colonialism and examines the complex historical processes and interactions that develop from this enterprise.

-Katrina Jagodinsky: Assistant Professor of History, specializes in borderlands and legal history.
+Katrina Jagodinsky: Associate Professor of History, specializes in borderlands and legal history.
 She is interested in the complex intersections of race, gender, and the law in the North American West.
 She focuses primarily on the periods of transition from colonial, to territorial, to early statehood legal regimes.
 Her scholarship examines the efforts of marginalized people to exercise rights within expansionist contests of power.

 Placement of graduate students in Western History